fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 # Part 1: Automated ML in Azure Portal
 ## Prerequisites

-- If an environment is provided to you.
-Use the workspace named: `quick-starts-ws-XXXXX`, where `XXXXX` is your unique identifier.

-- If you are using your own Azure subscription.
-Create an Azure Machine Learning service workspace named: `quick-starts-ws`.
+- Create an Azure Machine Learning service workspace named: `quick-starts-ws`.
 See [Create an Azure Machine Learning Service Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/setup-create-workspace) for details on how to create the workspace.

-- Download the training data file [nyc-taxi-sample-data.csv](https://quickstartsws9073123377.blob.core.windows.net/azureml-blobstore-0d1c4218-a5f9-418b-bf55-902b65277b85/quickstarts/nyc-taxi-data/nyc-taxi-sample-data.csv) on your local disk.
+- Download the training data file [nyc-taxi-sample-data.csv](https://quickstartsws9073123377.blob.core.windows.net/azureml-blobstore-0d1c4218-a5f9-418b-bf55-902b65277b85/quickstarts/nyc-taxi-data/nyc-taxi-sample-data.csv) on your virtual machine.

 # Exercise 1: Setup New Automated Machine Learning Experiment

 ## Task 1: Create New Automated Machine Learning Experiment

-1. In Azure Portal, open the machine learning workspace: `quick-starts-ws-XXXXX` or `quick-starts-ws`
+1. In Azure Portal, open the machine learning workspace: `quick-starts-ws`
 2. Select `Automated machine learning` in the left navigation bar
 3. Select **Create Experiment** from the content section
 4. This will open a `Create a new automated machine learning experiment` page